 Just as it is mentioned above, you should buy a paid version, build Boot CD/DVD Discs and Boot Flash Drive, and then boot your computer from it to solve your problem.

-Now we can see system partition has been enlarged, but this is just a preview effect.
-Please click "Apply" button to make all changes finally performed if the preview effect is desired.
+Step 3: Now you can see system partition has been enlarged, but this is just a preview effect.
+Please click the "Apply" button to make all changes finally performed if the preview effect is desired.

 After successful extending, you should be able to continue to install Windows.